mattnelson-code/Pewlett-Hackard-Analysis/README.md

 * See the number of retiring employees by title:

 ![retiring_titles](Images/retiring_titles.png)
-* See the number of employees eligible for a mentorship:
+* See the number of employees eligible for the mentorship:

 ![mentorship_elibility](Images/mentorship_eligibility.png)
-* Note: To see the full retiring_titles.csv, unique_titles.csv, and mentorship_eligibility.csv, view the tables in the Data folder
+* Note: To see the full retiring_titles.csv, unique_titles.csv, and mentorship_eligibility.csv, view the tables in the Data folder.

 ### Four Discoveries

-1.
+1. There are 90,398 employees retiring in the near future.
-2.
+2. The two job titles with the most approaching retirees are Senior Engineer (29,414) and Senior Staff (28,255).
+Engineer (14,222) and Staff (12,242) are next.
-3.
+3. There are 2 managers about to retire.
-4.
+4. There are 1549 employees eligible for the mentorship.

 ## Summary